-Ativan, Klonopin, Valium, and Xanax are familiar names of benzodiazepines, which are some of the most frequently prescribed — and misused — drugs in the world.
+Benzodiazepines — including the familiar brand names Ativan, Klonopin, Valium, and Xanax — are some of the most frequently prescribed and misused drugs in the world.
 Sometimes called “benzos” or “downers,” and abbreviated as BZDs, the drugs are considered depressants because they calm, sedate, or tranquilize.

-They are usually prescribed to curb anxiety or relieve insomnia.
-They are also approved to treat seizures and severe alcohol withdrawal symptoms.
-However, taking these substances for long periods of time or with alcohol, ecstasy, or opioids can increase your risk of misuse, physical injury, overdose, and death.
+Benzodiazepines are usually prescribed for short-term use to curb anxiety.
+They are also approved to treat seizures and alcohol withdrawal symptoms.
+However, taking these substances for long periods of time or with alcohol, ecstasy, or opioids can lead to intoxication, physical injury, overdose, and death.
+And once a person becomes dependent on benzodiazepines, it can be difficult and even dangerous to quit without medical supervision.

 When taken as prescribed, benzodiazepines are effective, targeted therapies to help you address certain situations in the short term.
 For example, you may feel anxiety when you fly.
 Before you board a plane, you take your benzodiazepine dose as prescribed.
 The medication relieves the anxiety.

-But if you continue to use the drug for months and years — even when not using it for those times you fly — you can develop a tolerance.
+If you continue to use the drug for months and years — even when not using it for those times you fly — you can develop a tolerance.
 You start to need more doses and can become dependent on the drug.
-With dependency comes withdrawal symptoms, which can occur shortly after the drug’s effects wear off.
-And dependency can occur even if you’re using it as originally prescribed.
+With dependence comes withdrawal symptoms, which can occur shortly after the drug’s effects wear off.
+And dependence can occur even if you’re using the drug as originally prescribed.

 Needing and taking more of the drug can be harmful because benzodiazepines work by pumping the brakes on the central nervous system.
 When misused, they can cause serious risk by slowing your breathing, putting you in a coma, or even causing death.
 They are especially hazardous when taken in combination with other sedatives, such as opioids.